idvorkin/idvorkin.github.io/_d/SustainableWork.md

     - Igor
     - People I'm looking to recruit to my team.
     - People on my team who can hold me accountable to my aspirations
+    - My future employers who want to build this culture
+    - My current boss who is trying ot figure out what is going on.
+    - PART 2: My future employers that want to know why I'm doing this, and my strategies.

 What are the 3 thing they should remember
     - Work life balance is crucial